brightsign/brightsign-npu-voice-extension/README.md

 This project will create an installable BrightSign Extension that:

-1. Loads the compiled models into the RK3588 NPU 2.Acquires images and audio from an attached Video for Linux (v4l) device such as a USB webcam
+1. Loads the compiled models into the RK3588 NPU
+2. Acquires images and audio from an attached Video for Linux (v4l) device such as a USB webcam

    - Captures video frames using OpenCV
    - Captures voice audio from the webcam’s built-in microphone using ALSA

-3. Runs the model for each captured image to detect faces in the image
+2. Runs the model for each captured image to detect faces in the image
-4. For each face found:
+3. For each face found:

    - determine if the face is looking at the screen
    - count the total number of faces
    - count the number of faces looking at the screen
    - decorate the captured image with a bounding box for the face
    - decorate the captured image with dots for the facial features

-5. Runs on-device Automatic Speech Recognition (ASR)
+4. Runs on-device Automatic Speech Recognition (ASR)

    - When a user is detected gazing at the screen, the microphone is activated and their speech is transcribed in real time using a neural ASR model (Whisper).
-   - The resulting transcribed text is published via UDP to port :5003 in JSON format, and can be displayed live in the signage UI.
+   - The resulting transcribed text is published via UDP to port :5002 in JSON format, and can be displayed live in the signage UI.

-6. Save the decorated image (overwriting any previous image) to `/tmp/output.jpg`
+5. Save the decorated image (overwriting any previous image) to `/tmp/output.jpg`

 ### Extension Control